 “Each station would probably be a monitoring station for several countries,” Tobi added.
 Like me, he had seen too many movies and seen various command centres.
-I looked back at the group that were stood in the middle and then, further back, saw a long clear window.
+I looked back at the group that stood in the middle and then, further back, saw a long clear window.
 This was probably the Watch Commander’s Office.

 “How do we get the main TVs on?”
 Larry asked, actually being helpful.